What is Chainsaw Bar Oil and When to Use it?

 Motor Oil

 The most likely oil alternative you may have in your garage is motor oil you use in your truck.
 This can be used in a pinch but it is far from ideal.
-Motor oil does not have the same properties as bar oil and is not as sticky.
+Motor oil is not as sticky and does not have the same properties as bar oil.
 This means that you will leak more oil during use.
-In fact, you will find using motor oil in your chainsaw is downright messy.
+You will find using motor oil in your chainsaw is downright messy.

-This oil loss means you will need to refill your oil reservoir much more often.
-If you are distracted and end up running oil of oil, you can seriously damage your chainsaw as the metal mechanical parts heat up and the friction increases.
+This oil loss means you must refill your oil reservoir much more often.
+If you are distracted and run out of oil, you can seriously damage your chainsaw as the metal mechanical parts heat up and the friction increases.

-This will also damage the environment as you will be losing damaging motor oil around each log or tree you cut.
+This will also damage the environment as you lose motor oil around each log or tree you cut.

 Vegetable Oil

-Some locations require the use of biodegradable oils, such as vegetable oil in your chainsaw.
-This is because oil will slowly be released through any small gaps between the bar and the chain, which can be released into the environment.
-If you have an environmentally friendly mindset and want to ensure you minimize any impact on the land, then choose a bio-oil.
+Some locations require using biodegradable oils, such as vegetable oil in your chainsaw.
+This is because oil will slowly be released through small gaps between the bar and the chain, which can be released into the environment.
+If you have an environmentally friendly mindset and want to ensure you minimize any impact on the land, choose a bio-oil.

 Canola Oil

 Similar to vegetable oil, canola oil is biodegradable.
 It also can handle high heat caused by friction in the high-speed chainsaw.
-It is also better in cold climates, so if you are working in winter, canola oil is a better, environmentally friendly alternative than vegetable oil.
+It is also better in cold climates, so if you work in winter, canola oil is a better, environmentally friendly alternative than vegetable oil.

 How to Replace Bar Oil

-Replacing the bar oil on your chainsaw is the same for both gas and electric-powered machines.
-It is relatively simple as long as you have adequately prepared with the correct tools.
+Replacing the bar oil on your chainsaw is the same for gas and electric-powered machines.
+It is relatively simple if you adequately prepare with the correct tools.

 Step 1 – Setup

-Find the best type of oil you have access to as recommended by your chainsaw’s manufacturer.
+Find the best type of oil you can access as recommended by your chainsaw’s manufacturer.
 You will need to add about 1/2 the oil reservoir per 1 tank of gas.
-Most chainsaws have oil reservoirs of between 5 and 10 fluid ounces, so make sure you have enough bar oil for the amount of work you intend to do.
+Most chainsaws have oil reservoirs of between 5 and 10 fluid ounces, so ensure you have enough bar oil for the work you intend to do.

 Place your chainsaw on a flat surface so the oil can level off, especially if it is cold and the oil is thicker.
-Pick a location where you can easily clean up any spilt oil, and use a funnel if you aren’t a good aim.
+Pick a location where you can easily clean up any spilt oil, and use a funnel if you don’t aim well.

 For gas-powered chainsaws, ensure the machine has cooled down enough.